-A Massachusetts winter brings below-freezing temperatures and puts children without adequate protection at risk for cold weather illness and injury.
-For thousands of local children living in poverty, staying warm is a struggle indoors and outside.
+A Philadelphia winter brings below-freezing temperatures and puts children without adequate protection at risk for illness and injury.
+For thousands of local children living in poverty, staying warm is a struggle indoors and outside

-You can help Cradles to Crayons support 32,500 children with coats, hats, and other warm essentials before the temperatures drop.
+You can helps Cradles to Crayons support more than 15,000 children with coats, hats and other warm essentials before the temperatures drop.

-When you donate warm winter gear or provide financial support, you can be sure that more children in need in our local communities will face the winter with security instead of struggle.
+When you donate warm winter gear or provide financial support, you can be sure that more children in our local communities will face the winter with security instead of struggle.

-Give Back with an Outfit Pack: This winter we will receive more requests for clothing at this time of year than any other season.
+- Give Back with an Outfit Pack: We will receive more requests for clothing at this time of year than any other season.

-Winter.
-Let’s take a moment to remember winter.
+Winter: let’s take a moment to remember.
 Even when we’re bundled up we feel how sharp the coldness can be—icy fingers, frozen toes, runny noses.
 But picture this: there is a foot of snow, it’s 20 degrees, and you have to wait for the bus when you only have one light jacket to cover two layers of too-small shirts.
 Your sleeves don’t cover your wrists, you don’t have gloves, your shoes aren’t waterproof—and all the clothes that you have layered on are all that you have.
 That is reality for the thousands of children we will serve.